bodrick/awesome/TOPICS.md

 ## accent-colour

 *   [zombieFox/nightTab](https://github.com/zombieFox/nightTab) - A neutral new tab page accented with a chosen colour.
 Customise the layout, style, background and bookmarks with nightTab.

-## addon

-*   [zombieFox/nightTab](https://github.com/zombieFox/nightTab) - A neutral new tab page accented with a chosen colour.
-Customise the layout, style, background and bookmarks with nightTab.
-*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
-Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.
-*   [ParticleCore/Iridium](https://github.com/ParticleCore/Iridium) - Iridium is an extension built to improve your experience with the new YouTube Material layout
-*   [musically-ut/lovely-forks](https://github.com/musically-ut/lovely-forks) - 💚 🍴 Show notable forks of GitHub repositories under their names.
-*   [croneter/PlexKodiConnect](https://github.com/croneter/PlexKodiConnect) - Plex integration in Kodi done right

 ## light